Part II: to Stonewall

 Prisoner is of course a term encompassing much variety.
 Some prisoners are in for nasty crimes, others for petty crimes that result from living as trans but unable to get any legal form of work.
 Others, more so in earlier years, are simply charged either with transvesting or with homosexuality.

 It did seem for a while, with the pioneering examples of Shelly Ball and Synthia Kavanagh, that Canada was leading the world on the issue of trans in prisons.
 However Katherine Johnson was in the same prisons at the same time, and was unable to get treatment.
-Canada's lead was an illusion without substance, and its current reactionary government has now cut off all funding.
+Canada's lead was an illusion without substance, and the reactionary government of Stephen Harper (2006-15) cut off all funding.

 Judges and prison administrators have 6 options re convicted trans persons:

 - Locate them as per birth gender, ignore their current appearance and genitals, and put them in with the general population and ignore whatever abuse happens.
 This was common practice until fairly recently.